on the Ways to Santiago

 Singular rural settlement of Parada do Courel, including the Uxío Novoneyra House-Museum, the Poet’s Forest, a group of centennial chestnut trees tagged as “singular species” and Poet María Mariño’s Old School.

 The aforementioned resources configure the natural and cultural landscape integrating O Courel identity as a singular rural territory with a vast heritage to preserve.
 The natural landscape includes distinctive tectonic and geomorphic phenoma, Paleozoic formations, caves, canyons and valleys; high flora and fauna diversity, ancient species (centennial trees, remnants of prehistoric fauna and flora), etc. The cultural landscape ranges from the mining industries of the Romans to nowadays ethnographic values (oral traditions, ancient land-tenement systems, stone walling techniques, …).
 Thus, the area of o Courel provides a complex yet cohesive picture of a remote rural area still linked to its past and with a deep memory of the land.
 Remarkably, O Courel has become a Literary Territory, due to the work of poet Uxio Novoneyra, who thoroughly depicted the mountains and its inhabitants.
 His works provide a great interpretive opportunity for this territory, charging it with an epic dimension that connects it with readers-visitors through time and space, making O Courel a sort of universal representation of rural life.
-FUN works actively to disseminate Novoneyra’s works as a way of understanding this territory and making it accessible and relevant, as well as raising awareness about its main distinctive values.
+Under the rurAllure project the Uxio Novoneyra Foundation will work to disseminate the poet’s works as a way of understanding this territory, making it accessible and relevant, and raising awareness about its main distinctive values.

 The Way to Santiago is a consolidated tourist product extremely popular all over the world.
 Many pilgrims from around the world repeat this experience several times throughout their lifetime (even on a yearly basis) and there is a demand for “enriched” and expanded pilgrimage experiences with added value.
 Also, it is for many foreign visitors their first approach to Galicia, an area where they tend to return in order to explore it further.
 Thus, developing tourism products in O Courel and linking them to the Way answers these needs, while providing alternative routes and activities to prevent massification in highly pilgrim crowded locations (such as Pedrafita do Cebreiro) and developing opportunities in sustainable development for these territories.